goFrendiAsgard/zaruba/README.md

 Zaruba is a [task](docs/core-concepts/project/task/README.md) runner and [CLI utilities](docs/utilities/README.md).
 It helps you to `write`, `generate`, and `orchestrate` tasks quickly.

-## Problem
+## ❓ Problem

 While developing your applications, you might find yourself opening several `tmux` panels and running some commands in parallel.
 You might also find that some tasks could only be executed once their dependencies are executed.
 For example, a web application can only be started after the database server is running.
 Not only complicated, this also lead to human errors.

-## Solution
+## 💡 Solution

-Zaruba exists to solve those problems by allowing you to define configurable tasks that can extend/depend on each other.
-Furthermore, dependency tasks might run in parallel.
-This will greatly reduce human error and save your time.
+Zaruba solve those problems by allowing you to define configurable tasks.

-Some [built-in tasks](docs/core-tasks/README.md) are also available.
-Ready to be used/extended to match your use case.
-You can run `zaruba please` to see the list of available tasks.
+Furthermore, the tasks should have following behaviors:

+* Configurable (either by using internal configuration, inputs, or environment variables).
+* Able to extends from each other.
+* Able to depends on each other.
+* Can Run in parallel.
+* Automatically generated.

+There are several [built-in tasks](docs/core-tasks/README.md) specially crafted to fulfill those behavior.
+To see list of available tasks, you can run `zaruba please`.

-## Example
+## 🔍 Example

 You can build a full-fledge FastAPI application and have it deployed to your Kubernetes cluster by performing these commands (no coding required 😉):

 > 💡 __TIPS:__ You can execute tasks with `-i` or `--interactive` flag (i.e: `zaruba please addFastApiCrud -i`).

-### Creating Project and Applications
+### ✨ Creating Project and Applications

 ```bash
 # ✨ Init project